Best Online Courses for AI Machine Learning – Top Picks

 Deep Learning Specialization

-The Deep Learning Specialization, also created by Andrew Ng and his team at DeepLearning.AI, represents a natural progression for learners who have completed foundational machine learning coursework.
+The Deep Learning Specialization, created by Andrew Ng and his team at DeepLearning.AI, represents a natural progression for learners who have completed foundational machine learning coursework.
 This five-course program dives deep into neural networks, covering convolutional networks, sequence models, and the engineering practices necessary for deploying AI systems in production.

 Professional Certificate in Machine Learning and Artificial Intelligence (edX)